Steph Curry Injury History (2026 Update): From the Beginning

 Final Thoughts

-As two-time NBA MVP and three-time champion, Curry is often hailed as the greatest player of all time.
-In his illustrious career, he has played in 826 NBA games.
-He is also ranked 10th in the all-time rankings.
+As a two-time NBA MVP and four-time champion, Curry is often hailed as one of the greatest players of all time.
+By the end of the 2024-25 season, he had played in more than 1,000 regular-season NBA games.
+He is also regularly ranked among the best players in basketball history.

 With every injury comes the risk of it finally being the one to bench a player for good.
 It can be difficult for players to come back from injuries as severe as the ones suffered by Curry.
 Sports injuries are not only physically painful but cause mental debilitation as well.